France's Altran Tech hit by cyber attack

 Governments are increasingly warning about the risks private businesses face from cyber attacks, both those carried out by foreign governments and financially motivated criminals.

-For example, Britain’s National Cyber Security Centre announced on Friday it was investigating a large-scale Domain Name System (DNS) hijacking campaign that hit government and commercial organisations worldwide.
+For example, Britain’s National Cyber Security Centre announced on Friday it was investigating a large-scale Domain Name System (DNS) hijacking campaign that hit government and commercial organizations worldwide.

-French engineering consultancy Altran Technologies was the target of a cyber attack last Thursday that hit operations in some European countries, it said on Monday.

-“We have mobilized leading global third-party technical experts and forensics, and the investigation we have conducted with them has not identified any stolen data nor instances of a propagation of the incident to our clients,” it said.
+On Tuesday, metals producer Nyrstar also said it had been hit by a cyber-attack, leading it to shut down some of its IT systems to contain the issue.

 Reporting by Zuzanna Szymanska; Editing by Kirsten Donovan and Louise Heavens